QafooGalaxy/foorge.php/README.md

     - hosts: app
       roles:
-        - role: qafoo-base
+        - role: "qafoo.base"
-        - role: qafoo-php
+        - role: "qafoo.php"

 This defaults to using a single pool called "www" listening on unix socket "/var/run/php5-fpm.sock" using all the FPM configuration that is used in Ubuntu